Functional L-Optimality Subsampling for Massive Data: Applications

 Rising temperature is the most obvious feature of climate change.
 According to the Intergovernmental Panel on Climate Change’s (IPCC) fifth assessment report (\url{http://www.climatechange2013.org/images/report/WG1AR5_TS_FINAL.pdf}), it is extremely likely that human activities caused more than half of the observed increase in global average surface temperature from 1951 to 2010.
-From the National Oceanic and Atmospheric Administration's (NOAA) Global Climate Report - Annual 2020 (\url{https://www.ncdc.noaa.gov/sotc/global/202013}), we can know that (1) the month of December 2020 had a global land and ocean surface temperature departure of 0.78$^{\circ}$C above the 20th-century average—this was the smallest monthly temperature departure during 2020; (2) the month of December 2020 was the eighth warmest December on record; (3) with a slightly cooler end to the year, the year 2020 secured the rank of second warmest year in the 141-year record, with a global land and ocean surface temperature departure from average of $+0.98^{\circ}$C.

-Besides, Global warming increases the severity of extreme rainfall and snowfall almost everywhere.
+From the National Oceanic and Atmospheric Administration's (NOAA) Global Climate Report - Annual 2020 (\url{https://www.ncdc.noaa.gov/sotc/global/202013}), we can know that (1) the month of December 2020 had a global land and ocean surface temperature departure of 0.78$^{\circ}$C above the 20th-century average—this was the smallest monthly temperature departure during 2020; (2) the month of December 2020 was the eighth warmest December on record; (3) with a slightly cooler end to the year, the year 2020 secured the rank of second warmest year in the 141-year record, with a global land and ocean surface temperature departure from average of $+0.98^{\circ}$C. Besides, Global warming increases the severity of extreme rainfall and snowfall almost everywhere.
 A warmer world will increase soil evaporation and reduce the snow pack, exacerbating droughts even in the absence of reduced precipitation.

-In this section, we use the global climate data set to analyze the change of temperature and precipitation in 1950, 2020, and 2100.
+In this section, we use the global climate data set to analyze the relationship of temperature and precipitation in three distinct years: 1950, 2020, and 2100.
 RCP4.5 is a pathway labeled after a possible range of radiative forcing values at the end of the 21st century relative to pre-industrial values (+4.5 W per square meter), in which emissions peak in 2040.
-Because RCP4.5 is a more moderate scenario than RCP8.5 and RCP2.6, we choose to use the data based on it to analyze.
+Because RCP4.5 is a more moderate scenario than RCP8.5 and RCP2.6, we choose to use the global climate data based on RCP4.5 to analyze.